 4 Steps to Improving Your Breathing

-If you have tension in the upper body then it's possible you are not breathing optimally.
+Tension in the body might be an indication that you are not breathing optimally.
 It takes practice to breathe with awareness and to breathe more fully, recruiting all of the muscles for respiration, so be patient.

 Step 1 to improving your breath and reversing any habitual patterns is to simply observe the breath.